huylm2011/picture/README.md

 ---
-#### Univariate Exploration
+### A summary of main findings:

-Univariate Exploration correspond to the first question:
+The first insights correspond to the univariate exploration:
 - When are most trips taken in terms of time of day, day of the week, or month of the year?
 ---
-I start with exploration mentioned above because i want to know how the trips change through time.Firstly, I start with start_time ( Hour, Day and Month) by dividing into 3 columns: start_hour, start_day, start_month:

-Then, i create visualization to see hour of day by using countplot:
+To answer this question, i create a visualize to see the trip taken in terms of hour of day and weekday

 ---
-Visualize i create:
+Visualize Hour of Day

 ![image](https://user-images.githubusercontent.com/68053596/135077711-a7e09b2c-a019-4bea-904e-ae430ca62b3e.png)

-### Conlusion:

-**We can see with 17 hours is the most significant times of Day(24h) with more than 20.000 trips.**
+So look at the visualize,I can see with 17 hours is the most significant times of Day(24h) with more than 20.000 trips.

 ---
-After that, i create visualize to see weekdays by using countplot:

-Visualize i create:
+Keep doing to answer weekday:

 ![image](https://user-images.githubusercontent.com/68053596/135077757-3614377c-0e6c-40f4-a589-a2e98949ef43.png)

-### Conlusion:

-**Thursday is the most days of the week with more than 30.000 trips.**
+##### We can see Thursday is the most days of the week with more than 30.000 trips in an easy way
 ---
 ---

-#### Bivariate Exploration
-Bivariate Exploration correspond to the second question:
+The second insight correspond to Bivariate Exploration:
 - Which day of the week has the most average trips duration?
 ---
-I create visualize to see the relationship between weekdays and duriation:
+To answer this question, icreate visualize to see the relationship between weekdays and duration: (becasue duration is the fields that describe the average time they use bike)

-Visualize i create:
+So i got the final infomation that Sunday and Saturday have the highest average of trip duration with more than 800 secs.

 ![image](https://user-images.githubusercontent.com/68053596/135077781-cf558ea5-7af1-41e2-95a6-122ecbdb38e3.png)

-### Conlusion:

-**We can see Sunday and Saturday have the highest average of trip duration with more than 800 secs.**

 ---

-#### Multivariate Exploration
+Finally, The third insight correspond to Multivariate Exploration
-Multivariate Exploration correspond to the third question:

 - Does the above depend on if a user is a subscriber or customer?
 ---
-First, I create visualize to see the relationship between weekdays and duriation by Type of User:
+To answer this quesiton, the fields in dataset type_user is categorical type include Customer and Subscriber.
+So i add this field to see the change:

 ---
-Visualize i create:

 ![image](https://user-images.githubusercontent.com/68053596/135077806-7b0140d6-2042-4d61-ba2d-ac20e97f0218.png)

-### Conlusion:
+The infomation i got is:
 -  Customer is type of User have the most average trip duration on Sunday and Saturday
 - Subcriber is type of User have lower average trip duration than Customer.

 ---
-Second, I create visualize to see the relationship between hour of day and duriation by Type of User:
+With the relationship between hour of day and duriation by Type of User:

-Visualize i create:
+i do the same thing

 ![image](https://user-images.githubusercontent.com/68053596/135077842-8f98079f-f97e-4435-8bc6-9356e906ac01.png)

-### Conlusion:
+And get 2 answers to know more about the final insights.
 - Customer is type of User have the most average trip duration on day 3.
 - Customer have higher average trip duration on all day than subscriber.

+That's all my explanation about the dataset and its necessary for the explanatory presentation.

+Thanks for reading.